-Two years ago the longest 22 days of my life came to an end.
+in 2015 I experienced the longest 22 days of my life.
 At least that is how it felt.
 It all began with our grown son canceling a breakfast with my husband and then us receiving a phone call the next morning from a detective looking for him.
 Our beloved son—whom we could see was sinking back into his shame despair—then became a fugitive for 22 days.
 The kind of fugitive that makes the 6:00 news and every other media source.
 I became the mom who received the phone call, “I saw him on the news, are you okay?”

 I was not okay, not that I could answer the phone.
 After a few days I braced myself for the news that he was dead.
 He is not a smart criminal so the fact that they couldn’t find him led me to believe that he permanently wanted to not be found.
 I was also convinced that his shame despair was looking for “suicide by cop.”